ZhanLiangUF/zhanlianguf.github.io/_posts/2020-03-25-Vegan-Apple-Cinnamon-Banana-Bread.md

 15. Add 120g all purpose flour

 16. Bake at 350 for 60 minutes (Can extend 10 more minutes if you want a crunchier and more bread-like)

+Nutritional Information:
+- 1584 Calories for the whole bread(21.4 ounces)
+- 176 Calories if sliced into 9 slices(2.37 ounces each)